tp7309/TTPassGen/README.md

 - support all characters or words(from wordlist option) that can make up a password, some built-in charset has been provided, such as lowercase letter list and numeric list.
 - you can specify the order and frequency of each element in the word.
 - simple rule format, and easy to use, rule could be defined similar regex's style.
-- time-consuming estimates, output size estimates, and real-time progress reports.
+- time-consuming estimate, output size estimate, and progress report.
 - unicode word support by using wordlist option.
-- generation of large amounts of passwords at once, no output size limit.
+- generation of large amount of passwords at once, no output size limit.
 - support split output by file size.

 # Install